foxcaulfield/cpp/euclidean_division/README.md

 ### How to use

-Input absolute values, the resulting table will include all combinations of negative and positive quotients and remainders
+Input absolute values, the resulting table will include all combinations of negative and positive quotients and remainders.

 Example: \
 ![Alt text](table_image.png)